michaelpetersubc/documentation/support/mapinator.md

 The data also makes it possible to provide insights into trading networks more broadly.

-The mapinator classification classifies the set of universities according to their placements.
-The classification is estimated.
-Details can be found in [this paper](https://montoya.econ.ubc.ca/papers/markets/markets_estimation.pdf).
-The best way to show what the classificationd does it just to illustrate with the adjacency matrix that was estimated in that paper
+The mapinator classification partitions the set of universities according to their placements.
+Two universities in the same partition element of this classification will have similar placement and hiring histories.
+The way this classification is constructed is described in [this paper](https://montoya.econ.ubc.ca/papers/markets/markets_estimation.pdf).

+The classification gives an alternative description of the trading network to the one given in the mapinator world map.
+The best way to show what the classificationd does it just to illustrate with the adjacency matrix that was estimated the research paper described above.

 |                                   | **Tier 1** | **Tier 2** | **Tier 3** | **Tier 4** | **Tier 5** | **Row Totals** |
 |----------------------------------:|-----------:|-----------:|-----------:|-----------:|-----------:|---------------:|